Herkamal/Resolving-Tickets/README.md

 # osTicket - Ticket Lifecycle & Resolution

-This lab demonstrates how I worked through the full lifecycle of tickets in osTicket — from user login and ticket creation to resolution.
-It gave me practical experience with how tickets are handled and resolved in a real-world IT support workflow.
+This lab walks through the lifecycle of support tickets within osTicket.
+From ticket creation to agent login, assignment, resolution, and closure, each step mimics how an actual IT support desk would handle incoming service requests.

 ---